United States Capitol: 18th century

 Construction proceeded with Hallet working under supervision of James Hoban, who was also busy working on construction of the "President's House" (also later known as the "Executive Mansion").
 Despite the wishes of Jefferson and the President, Hallet went ahead anyway and modified Thornton's design for the East Front and created a square central court that projected from the center, with flanking wings which would house the legislative bodies.
 Hallet was dismissed by Secretary Jefferson on November 15, 1794.
 George Hadfield was hired on October 15, 1795, as Superintendent of Construction, but resigned three years later in May 1798, because of his dissatisfaction with Thornton's plan and quality of work done thus far.

+Slave labor was extensively used in the construction of the Capitol, as Washington frequently experienced shortages of free white craftsmen.
+The slaves, mostly from Maryland and Virginia, were hired out by their owners to the federal government, which paid the enslavers and provided housing, rations and limited medical care to the enslaved laborers.
+This practice kept labor costs low, prevented the government from having to directly purchase slaves and provided between $55 and $65 annually for individual enslavers.
+The Polish writer Julian Ursyn Niemcewicz, who visited Washington in the late 1790s, wrote about visiting the Capitol worksite:

+I have seen [slaves] in large numbers and I was very glad that these poor unfortunates earned eight to ten dollars per week.
+My joy was not long lived: I am told that they were not working for themselves; their masters hire them out and retain all the money for themselves.
+What humanity!
+What a country of liberty.